A Song For Us

 The song is all, we sing together, voices soar, spiralling ever-upwards into the cerulian infinite, across the universe.
 The song goes on forever.

 I felt your hand - it was a memory, a moment when the electrons re-assembled those fragments of something, splinters of time regained from time past, chemically enhanced and re-imagined, perhaps.
 Was it like that?
 I don't know, I cannot remember everything, I am only remembering that which my electrical connections create from the fragments that lie around inside the repository of my life.
 Was it like that?
-Am I remembering or am I creating a life that never happened?
+Am I remembering or am I creating memories from a life that never happened?

 I felt your hand - it was real, it was warm, it was soft...